dusanmitrovic98/AdvancedDataStructures/README.md

 [ ] 6.
 Graphs | status: PENDING
         A non-linear data structure consisting of nodes (vertices) connected by edges that may or may not have a direction.

+[ ] 7.
+Hash Tables | status: PENDING
+        A data structure that stores data in an associative manner, using a hash function to map keys to values.
 ```